Asbestos Spotlight – Popcorn Ceilings

 - When the material is deteriorating or damaged, potentially releasing fibers into the air.

 How Do You Remove Asbestos Popcorn Ceilings?

-Often the best solution is to remove the entire ceiling.
+Often, the best solution is to remove the entire ceiling.
 This will take care of any and all texture, plus the joint compound that may be positive as well.
 As far as the abatement is concerned, the cost of removing the ceiling will be only marginally more expensive, though you will have to plan to put the ceiling back as well.

 If you do not want to, or do not need to remove the entire ceiling, the asbestos abatement will consist of scraping the texture off.
-The impacted area will be set up as a containment zone, and all wall and floors will be lined with poly sheeting.
+The impacted area will be set up as a containment zone, and all walls and floors will be lined with poly sheeting.
 The popcorn texture will then be wetted and scraped off.

 Because popcorn texture can be difficult to match, it is advisable to go ahead and scrape the entire contiguous ceiling area even if the renovation will only impact a portion.

 Your first step is to determine exactly what you are dealing with.
 Conducting an Asbestos Inspection will help you know with confidence if you do or do not have asbestos.